KaiPeng21/AWS-SmallBusinessHack/README.md

 #### Integrating your bot with Slack or other messaging platform

 Follow the instructions [here](https://docs.aws.amazon.com/lex/latest/dg/slack-bot-association.html) to integrate your bot with external messaging platform.

-## App Testing Instructions

-1. Deploy the application by following the above steps.
-2. Put image (jpg or png) or pdf documents to the document store S3 bucket.
-3. Ask the bot to "search for a doc" as shown in the Preview Demo section.

 ## Liscense